 Support

 A soft bed is nothing without the support to back it up, though.
-As Dr. Raj Dasgupta also noted, “If a mattress doesn’t provide the proper support, it can cause discomfort and exacerbate further pain.”
+As Dr. Raj Dasgupta also notes, “If a mattress doesn’t provide the proper support, it can cause discomfort and exacerbate further pain.”
 We look for something called “proper spinal alignment” to judge how supportive a mattress is.
-This is just a fancy way of saying that our spine feels as though it’s in its natural position, not at any awkward angle.
-Usually, it’s a slight S-curve, conforming to your lower back.
+This is just a fancy way of saying that our spine feels as though it’s in its natural position, with no part of the body at any awkward angle.
+It usually follows a slight S-curve, with a bed’s surface conforming to your lower back.

 What Else Is Important When Buying a Soft Mattress?

 Besides the categories I’ve already outlined, you might still have questions or concerns that you’ll want to take into consideration when making your final purchase.
-Here are a few more factors (or personal preferences you may not realize you have) that can influence what kind of soft mattress is best for you:
+Here are a few more factors that can influence what kind of soft mattress is best for you:

 Type of Mattress

 Different mattress types can yield different feels and affect the overall firmness of a bed.
-Some types might be softer than others.
-Let’s get into the most common materials and components.
+Some types might be softer than others or better-suited to certain sleepers.

-Memory foam mattresses are made out of viscoelastic polyurethane (poly) foam.
-They’re generally plush, though the higher the density of the foams, the firmer the bed will be.
+Memory foam mattresses are made out of viscoelastic polyurethane foam (also called polyfoam).
+They’re generally plush—though the higher the density of the foams, the firmer the bed will be.
 These beds often appeal to those looking for lots of plush pressure relief, such as side sleepers or those suffering from joint pain.
+However, they’re not very responsive, and they can also trap heat, which may deter combination sleepers or those who run hot.

-Latex mattresses have a bouncier feel.
-They’re also soft, but in a different way from the slow-moving, sinking feeling of memory foam.
+Latex mattresses have a bouncier feel, thanks to the natural buoyancy of the material derived from rubber tree sap.
+Latex beds are also soft, but in a different way from the slow-moving, sinking feeling of memory foam.
+While more expensive, latex offers more pressure-relieving and breathable cushioning than traditional foam.

-Innerspring mattressesare built with a layer (or layers) of coils and often include a thin layer for pressure relief.
-So, they tend to be the firmest and bounciest.
-However, if you like the feel of an innerspring bed but want a soft mattress, we recommend a hybrid mattress or an innerspring mattress with a super thick comfort layer.
+Innerspring mattresses are built with a layer (or layers) of coils and often include a thin layer for pressure relief.
+So, they tend to be the firmest and rather bouncy.
+However, if you like the feel of an innerspring bed but want a soft mattress, we recommend a hybrid mattress, which has thick comfort layers and a coil unit.
 Those who enjoy innersprings tend to be those wanting lots of firm support, such as stomach sleepers.

-Hybrid mattresses combine a support layer of coils with a top comfort layer.
-The materials used in the comfort layer vary from bed to bed, which can greatly affect the feel.
-Generally hybrid mattresses offer more support than memory foam mattresses but can have a soft feel, depending on the plushness of the comfort layer.
-In that sense, they can be for just about any sleeping position or body type based on the model you choose.
+Hybrid mattresses combine a support layer of pocketed coils with soft comfort layers.
+The materials used in these layers vary from bed to bed, which can greatly affect the feel.
+Generally hybrid mattresses offer more support than memory foam mattresses but can have a soft feel, depending on the plushness of the materials used.
+In that sense, they’re variable and versatile, and can work for just about any sleeping position or body type, based on the model you choose.

 Body Weight

-Dr Raj Dasgupta also emphasized the importance of taking into account one’s weight when choosing a mattress: “Firmness can feel different depending on your body type or any other conditions.
-Usually, lightweight sleepers tend to find mattresses feel firmer than expected, and heavyweight sleepers tend to find mattresses feel softer than expected.”
+Dr. Dasgupta also emphasized the importance of taking into account one’s weight when choosing a mattress: “A bed’s firmness can feel different depending on your body type and how much you weigh.
+Lightweight sleepers tend to find mattresses feel firmer than expected, while heavyweight sleepers tend to find mattresses feel softer than expected.”

-If someone is larger, no matter what position they sleep in, a softer mattress may not be the best choice.
-Side-sleeping can cause them to press through the soft comfort layers of the mattress and “bottom out.”
-This means they’ll feel the firmer support layers underneath the plush layers and experience some pressure on their shoulders and hips.
-When they’re back sleeping or stomach sleeping, they may feel their hips sink into the mattress, throwing their spine out of alignment.
+If someone weighs more than 230 pounds, no matter what position they sleep in, a softer mattress may not be the best choice.
+Oftentimes, these sleepers will sink too deeply into a mattress.
+This means they’ll feel the firmer support layers underneath the plush comfort layers.
+For side sleepers, this could mean pressure on the shoulders and hips.
+For back or stomach sleeping, heavier sleepers may feel their hips fall deeper into the bed, throwing their spine out of alignment.

-However, lightweight sleepers may be a good match for soft mattresses, as the softer surface will allow them to sink in and reap the benefits of cradling and relieved pressure.
+However, lightweight sleepers may be a good match for soft mattresses, as the softer surface will allow them to sink in more deeply.
+This way, they can glean more pressure relief and cradling.

 Edge Support

 One common issue with soft mattresses is a lack of proper edge support.
-When you sit near the edge, many plush mattresses will collapse, making it more difficult to tie your shoes or sit securely on the perimeter.
-Also, weak edge support means you may not be able to use as much of the mattress without feeling unsupported or like you might off.
-Luckily, many companies add a foam encasement or reinforced perimeter coils to help with edge support.
-Look for these when assessing the construction of a soft mattress.
+When you sit near the edge, many plush mattresses will collapse, making it harder to tie your shoes or sit securely along the perimeter.
+Also, weak edge support means you may not be able to use as much of the mattress without feeling unsupported or slipping.

 Durability